 Its main function is to measure gear or target wheel speed and position.
 This information can be used to set engine functions and perform diagnostic tests.

 Speed sensors are usually either inductive or optical sensors.
-An inductive or magnetic sensor is simply a mechanical device to measure how fast your vehicle is traveling.
-Whereas the other uses optical technology that can tell whether or not your car has hit something (from any angle) and will automatically stop it from moving if need be.
+An inductive or magnetic sensor is a mechanical device to measure how fast your vehicle travels.
+The other uses optical technology that can tell whether or not your car has hit something (from any angle) and will automatically stop it from moving if necessary.

 When that happens, it sends out an alert to the driver or passengers letting them know about this incident so they can take necessary action.
 Driving with a bad speed sensor can lead to some safety risks.
 Moreover, some of the car’s components may start to malfunction.